-While our stores are generally very good at moving people through, if you have a huge cart full of stuff, you can expect to wait some length of time to check out if you shop on Saturday or Sunday later than the morning.
+While our stores are generally very good at moving people through, if you have a huge cart full of stuff, you can wait some length of time to check out if you shop on Saturday or Sunday later than the morning.
 If you make that same large shopping trip on Monday morning, you likely will breeze through the checkout.
 Bringing some food and basics with you can greatly smooth your entry into beach life.

 You do not have to completely avoid the grocery stores on the weekend, you just have to pick your battle.
 I am actually a pro at going to the grocery stores on Saturday and Sunday during the visitor season.
 My first secret is to never get more than what will fit in one of those small hand baskets.
 Then the real key to getting in and out of the store quickly is to use the automated check out systems.
-Usually the attendant will use their affinity card if you are trying to save on the specials and do not have one of the cards.
+Usually, the attendant will use their affinity card if you are trying to save on the specials and do not have one of the cards.
 However, you do not need one of the cards to use the automated machines.

 Another suggestion for saving time and money is to use the automated free standing ice machines instead of making a trip to the grocery store.
 I am a big fan of getting my ice in the cooler without having a plastic bag which ends up in the landfill.
-The automated ice machines give me more ice, twenty pounds instead of sixteen, when I do not ask for the ice in a bag.
+The automated ice machines give me more ice, twenty pounds instead of sixteen when I do not ask for the ice in a bag.

 If your accommodations on the beach still require you to drive to get to the beach, you might find the Western Regional Access crowded at times.
 There are other places you can go to avoid the crowds.
 Most days there will be fewer people at the Eastern Regional Access about eight miles farther down the beach.
 Again our travel guide offers more detailed suggestions.

-If you want even less people and want to be very close to the beach, Third Street Beach is a good choice if you can get along without a restroom and water to wash your feet.
+If you want even fewer people and want to be very close to the beach, Third Street Beach is a good choice if you can get along without a restroom and water to wash your feet.
 I sometimes find it almost deserted.
 There is also a great beach access with parking at the Roosevelt Natural Area in the Salter Path area.

 There are lots of wonderful things to do at the beach.
 Just learning a little about the local area will greatly expand your options and perhaps save you some time when things get crowded on the beach.